-Multimedia platform Apprendo was once again the main tool used for sharing content on environmental topics with all the Group's people in 2022; the various modules available were used by over 40,000 employees for a total of around 53,000 hours.
+Multimedia platform Apprendo was once again the main tool used for sharing content on environmental topics with all the Group's people in 2022; the various modules available were used by over 40.000 employees for a total of around 53,000 hours.

-As regards environmental protection issues, two mandatory courses are available on the online platform for employees directly involved in the application of the Environmental and Energy Management Systems (around 6.000 people).
+As regards environmental protection issues, two mandatory courses are available on the online platform for employees directly involved in the application of the Environmental and Energy Management Systems (around 6,000 people).
 For all other people an optional course is available with the aim of spreading good environmental practices.
 The course was also made available to employees of Intesa Sanpaolo Vita, Intesa Sanpaolo Assicura, Fideuram Vita and Intesa Sanpaolo RBM Salute who occupy the properties that attained ISO 14001 certification.

-A series of news items was also published on the company intranet with the aim of raising employee awareness on the need to reduce energy consumption at both work and home and providing useful information in the event of disasters caused also by climate change.
+(9) As at 31/12/2022 or more information see the 2022 TCFD Report []] A series of news items was also published on the company intranet with the aim of raising employee awareness on the need to reduce energy consumption at both work and home and providing useful information in the event of disasters caused also by climate change.